Snowfall report for Mt. Tsurugi in December 2024 | Winter mountain climbing experience where I turned back at Nishijima Station

 I was determined to somehow capture a video, so I walked through the snowy mountains and filmed.

-Another thing that made an impression on me the wild deer .
+Another thing that left a lasting impression on me was seeinga wild deer.

-I was amazed at how easily it climbed the steep slope, even through the snow.
+I was amazed to see it effortlessly climb the steep slope, even in the snow.

-It glanced back at me for a moment, then silently disappeared into the mountains.
+After glancing back at me for a moment, it quietly disappeared into the mountains.

 It is very rare to see wild deer in Shikoku, so seeing them in the winter mountains was quite an impressive sight.